ColoredCow/portal/docs/prerequisites.md

 1. Open your browser and go to localhost/phpmyadmin.

+2. If you encounter 'this site can't be reached" or connection errors', Make sure the other software running on ports 80 or 443 are stopped.

+3. If you are unable stop other applications from using ports 80 or 443, open the 'httpd.conf' file in your XAMPP's Apache configuration folder & look for lines like Listen 80 and Listen 443, and change the port numbers to available ones (e.g., Listen 8080 and Listen 4433).

+4. After making these changes, restart the Apache service from the XAMPP control panel and go to localhost:8080/phpmyadmin in your browser.

-2. Just click Login
+5. After click Login

-3. At the top click databases.
+6. At the top click databases.

-4. In the new window, name your database as per your need, we are naming it “portal”.
+7. In the new window, name your database as per your need, we are naming it “portal”.
 Now select Collation as utf8_general_ci.
 Now click on Create and your database will be created.

-5. The newly created database will be empty now, as there are no tables in it.
+8. The newly created database will be empty now, as there are no tables in it.

-6. Create a Folder in htdocs -
+9. Create a Folder in htdocs -
 Now, locate the folder where you installed XAMPP and open the htdocs folder (usually c:/xampp).
 Create a new folder inside c:/xampp/htdocs/ and name it “portal” we will place web files in this folder.

 - Why we have created a folder in htdocs?